eovka/HelloAndroid/README.md

 Here is the screenshot (more in a adequate directory): https://github.com/eovka/HelloAndroid/blob/master/HelloAndroid-screenshots/HelloAndroid-Screenshot_20180128-211013.png

-And the xml code for a quick look:
+And the xml code for a quick look (note it's not the whole code - the first view, ScrollView, at the begining is missing, I don't know yet why the editor doesn't show it):

+<?xml version="1.0" encoding="utf-8"?>
 <ScrollView xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools"
     android:layout_width="match_parent"